 As a result of weakness in inmate populations from the District of Columbia, the 1,500-bed D.C.
-Correctional Treatment Facility experienced a decline in occupancy from 74% during the first six months of 2007 to 58% during the first six months of 2008, negatively impacting margins on our owned and managed business.
-We are currently in negotiations with the District of Columbia to permit the utilization of available space by the USMS, but can provide no assurance that we will be successful.
+Correctional Treatment Facility experienced a decline in occupancy from 74% during the first nine months of 2007 to 61% during the first nine months of 2008, and from 74% during the third quarter of 2007 to 69% during the third quarter of 2008, negatively impacting margins on our owned and managed business.
+We have recently agreed with the District of Columbia to permit the utilization of available space by the USMS.